stevencox/roger/README.md

 A clean Roger build looks like this.
 Times below are on a Macbook Air.

-This can be run as
+This can be run in the bin directory as
 ```
 $ make clean install validate
 ```